 A home-based Reservations representative in Miami has covered the walls of his ofﬁce with Elevate materials.

 Customer service agents who facilitated the program got Elevate tattoos to remember the experience.

 The team in Detroit created a special task force to keep the lessons learned at Elevate training on everyone’s minds each time they signed in for a shift.

-Getting to an overseas destination in time for her father’s 70th birthday and the opening of a musical he's been working on for over thirty years after technical issues resulted in missing a connection ﬂight—even though a leg of the initial ﬂight was booked on a different airline carrier.
+Getting to an overseas destination in time for a costumer to attend her father’s 70th birthday and the opening of a musical he's been working on for over thirty years after technical issues resulted in missing a connection ﬂight — even though a leg of the initial ﬂight was booked on a different airline carrier.